sanjaykatoch/sanjaykatoch/README.md

 - 👋 Hi, I’m @sanjaykatoch
-- 👀 I’m interested in Software Development
+- I’m  Software Developer
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Rect
 - 💞️ I’m looking to collaborate on angular with .NET project
 - 📫 You can reach me  at iamsanjuthakur@outlook.com